Waste electrical and electronic equipment

 For 2008 data on total WEEE collection is available for 27 EEA countries and WEEE collection from households is available for 27 EEA countries.
 Information on total reuse and recycling of WEEE is available for 26 EEA countries.

-Data for Italy and for Bulgaria are odd: Bulgaria reported 10 times more WEEE collected than EEE put on the market in 2008, and Italy reported a higher amount of total collected WEEE than WEEE collected only from households.
+Please note that figures for Italy and for Bulgaria are changed compared to figures available at Eurostat: Bulgaria reported 10 times more WEEE collected than EEE put on the market in 2008, and Italy reported a higher amount of WEEE collected only from households.
 However, more reliable data from the quality reports the countries submitted to Eurostat were obtained and these were used in the indicator.
+In Figure 1, the data on EEE put on market reported by the Netherlands to Eurostat has been removed as they were reported in a non-comparable format.
+According to the information provided by the country in the quality report submitted to Eurostat it was a combination of pieces of items and tonnage.

 Not relevant since the indicator matches the definition of the European Commission.